View on Registrar's Office webpage under STUDENT FORMS for the Academic Planning Sheet.

 Persons who wish to audit classes may make arrangements with the Registrar to attend one or more courses without receiving grades, credit or FISHN/SKILLS.
 The decision to audit a course must be made by the end of the drop/add period.
 The transcript does carry notations of audited courses.
 Permission of the course instructor is necessary and an auditing fee must be paid at the Bursar's Accounting counter in Ellis.
 This fee is waived for students enrolled in a regular full-time Juniata College program, but occasional academic course fees remain in effect (lab and field trip fees, etc.).

 Students who wish to repeat courses for which they have already received credit must obtain the permission of the Registrar.
-Although credit may not be granted twice for a particular course, in cases where a course is repeated both grades will be used to calculate final grade point average.
+Although credit may not be granted more than once for a particular course, in cases where a course is repeated the highest grade will be used to calculate final grade point average.

 Independent Study, Credit by Examination and Tutorial

 A student may wish to pursue studies not listed as course offerings.
 In such a case, independent study may be appropriate.
 Requests for independent study are handled by the Curriculum Committee through the Registrar's Office.

 Students applying for an Independent Study (INS) must make arrangements with a faculty member and register for the course (using forms available in the Registrar's Office and on the Registrar's website) two weeks prior to the semester in which the credit will be earned.
 The instructor will designate a syllabus, text, or other materials required and will submit to the Registrar an explanation of course requirements (i.e., examinations, papers, and faculty-student conferences).
 A student may enroll for no more than two Independent Studies in a semester.
 An Independent Study is considered an upper level course; no more than two Independent Studies are permitted in a POE.

 Independent Studies will not carry any FISHN or SKILLS distribution unless petitioned to the Registrar's Office and approved by Curriculum Committee.